joshua-hvmn/SIA/README.md

    - Admin Panel > Settings > Web Search
    - Enable, set to SearXNG
    - Set query URL to `http://searxng:8080/search?q=<query>&format=json`
    - Note that in this version of SIA, web searches done by Open WebUI are unencrypted.
 If this is problematic, skip this step.
-The self signed keys aren't trusted.
+The self-signed keys aren't trusted.
-10. Use SearXNG at [https://localhost:443](https://localhost:443) by default, and accept the security warning for the self signed certificates.
+10. Use SearXNG at [https://localhost:443](https://localhost:443) by default, and accept the security warning for the self-signed certificates.
    - In Chromium browsers, set the search bar to `https://localhost/search?q=%s`

 11. That's pretty much everything, enjoy!